 Start today with a stunning 3-hour hike up the Monkey Fingers rock formation.
 It’s an exciting scramble through tight spaces and over rocky rubble.
 Along the route watch women working on the valley floor, explore Berber villages on the river-banks and stare at the majestic views.

 In the afternoon drive along the N10, turning left on R703 to the Todra Gorge.
 The gorge is the most dramatic of canyons created by the rivers rushing down from the High Atlas Mountains.
-At almost 200m high and only 10m wide at its narrowest point, it’s superb Moroccan scenery.
+At almost 200 metres high and only 10 metres wide at its narrowest point, it’s superb Moroccan scenery.

-To enjoy a beautiful sunset in a remote upper section of canyon then Auberge le Festival is an excellent place to stay.
+To enjoy a beautiful sunset in a remote upper section of the canyon, then Auberge le Festival is an excellent place to stay.

 After the hike and lunch hop into the car and make your way to start a Merzouga desert tour.
 You can’t go any further because the dunes of the mighty Sahara Desert are right in front of you.